Efficient Public Verification of Private ML via Regularization: Introduction

 Common proofs of ``tight'' DP guarantees require hard-to-verify constraints~\citep{shamsabadi2024confidential}.
 To illustrate this, consider training with mini-batch updates---a wide-spread privacy amplification technique~\citep{kasiviswanathan2011can,beimel2014bounds,abadi2016deep,feldman2020private}.
 To verify the mini-batch update was done correctly one would need to determine that the data-points were sampled randomly, and that the final gradient is the gradient for that mini-batch: checking this requires a-priori knowing what the correct gradient is, meaning the verifier must also compute all the training steps.

-In this paper \emph{we initiate a study of proofs of DP guarantees that can be publicly verified cheaper than training (efficient to verify)}.
-Specifically, we focus on DP stochastic convex optimization (DP-SCO), where the optimal privacy-utility trade-off~\citep{feldman2020private}.
-Importantly for us, when training on a dataset of size $n$ and inputs of dimension $d$, these optimal DP training algorithms currently require at least $\tilde{O}(\min(n^{1.5}, n^2/\sqrt{d}))$ gradients and $\Omega(dn)$ Gaussian random variables (RVs)~\citep{asi2021private} or $O(n^2)$ gradients and $d\cdot \lceil \log_2(n) \rceil$ Gaussian RVs during training~\citep{feldman2020private}~\footnote{In low-dimensions, better rates can be achieved~\citep{carmon2023resqueing}.}.
+In this paper \emph{we initiate a study of proofs of DP guarantees that can be publicly verified cheaper than training (i.e., ``efficient to verify'')}.
+Specifically, we focus on DP stochastic convex optimization (DP-SCO), where the optimal privacy-utility trade-off is known~\citep{feldman2020private}.
+Importantly for us, when training on a dataset of size $n$ and inputs of dimension $d$, these optimal DP training algorithms currently require $\tilde{\Omega}(\min(n^{1.5}, n^2/\sqrt{d}))$ gradients and $\Omega(dn)$ Gaussian random variables (RVs)~\citep{asi2021private} or $\Omega(n^2)$ gradients and $d\cdot \lceil \log_2(n) \rceil$ Gaussian RVs during training~\citep{feldman2020private}\footnote{In low-dimensions, better rates can be achieved~\citep{carmon2023resqueing}.}.

-Our main result of this paper is showing there is a near-optimal DP-SCO algorithm whose optimal DP guarantees can be verified cheaper than the fastest known training algorithm, needing only $n$ gradients and $d\cdot\log_2(n)$ Gaussian RVs for verification.
+Our main result is showing that there is a near-optimal DP-SCO algorithm whose DP guarantees can be verified cheaper than the fastest known training algorithm, needing only $n$ gradients and $d\cdot \lceil \log_2(n) \rceil$ Gaussian RVs for verification.

 \begin{theorem}[Faster Convex DP Certification (Informal)] There exists an $(\epsilon,\delta)$-DP SCO algorithm, with near-optimal privacy-utility rates, whose certification requires verifying only $n$ gradients and $d \cdot \lceil \log_2(n) \rceil$ Gaussian RVs, where $n$ is the dataset size and $d$ is the dimension parameter. \end{theorem}